Categories: Web

 Facebook and Google’s fight over the social space has escalated over the past year after Facebook launched its upgraded Messaging system, which brought it into direct competition with Google’s Gmail.
 In addition Google moved further into Facebook’s territory with the launch of its +1 button this year.

-Burson-Marsteller have defended their position in press release on their site.
+Burson-Marsteller have defended their position in a press release on their site.
 In the statement the company says that its client, which it confirmed was Facebook, requested that certain pieces of data be packaged “to bring publicly available information to light.”

 Ajit Jain